anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```

-We now have to add this component to our `app.component.html`:
+We now have to add this component to our `app.component.ts`:
 ```
 ...
 <app-welcome-nav></app-welcome-nav>